 “Then there are the benefits that we weren’t expecting when we built it.
 For example, we’ve had a couple of gay men reach out and share with us their experiences of imposter syndrome (a feeling of inadequacy that persists despite success) and how they found that the PepTalkHer app really helps them tackle that.”

-But her chief mission is to close the pay gap, which, she explains is caused by the sorts of jobs women have traditionally chosen and the fact that they usually do the lion’s share of caring roles at home.
+Her chief mission, though, is to close the pay gap, which, she explains is caused by the sorts of jobs women have traditionally chosen and the fact that they usually do the lion’s share of caring roles at home.

 It is that outdated prejudice that Meggie hopes to stamp out through PepTalkHer.